Chapter 8: A Social Perspective to CBA

 Fixed Per Unit Taxes (Specific Taxes)

 If the tax is a fixed amount per unit, it is a flat rate tax on each unit of output.
 If the tax is a fixed amount per unit, the change in the supply curve is a parallel shift as illustrated in Figure 8.3.
-The difference between S and S_{tax} is the amount of the tax.
+The difference between and is the amount of the tax.

 We can specify the linear function for the price paid by consumers as a function of the price received by the sellers and the tax rate as:

-where t is the per unit tax.
+where is the per unit tax.

 There is also a reduction in the producer surplus equal to the area of B and D, along with a reduction in the consumer surplus equal to A and C. Consequently, we can identify the triangles of C and D is a deadweight loss caused by the distortive tax (hence the distortion of a previously efficient market!).
 The area of A is the incidence of tax paid by the buyer and the area of B is the incidence of tax paid by the seller.
 These are not necessarily equal and depend on the relative elasticities of the demand and supply curves.